Cloris-Dong/Retell-the-Story/README.md

 cd Retell-the-Story
 ```

-2. Download required media files:
-   - Create a `gifs` directory in the project root
-   - Download the GIF files from [Google Drive](https://drive.google.com/drive/folders/1mcpuWudznWGXsA0PgjD001qdJKnZha2n?usp=sharing)
-   - Place the GIF files in the `gifs` directory

-3. Open `index.html` in your web browser.
+2. Open `index.html` in your web browser.

 ## Usage